-The MPC9893 is a 3.3V or 2.5V compatible PLL clock driver and clock generator.
+The MPC9895 is a 3.3V compatible PLL clock driver and clock generator.
 The clock generator uses a fully integrated PLL to generate clock signals from redundant clock sources.
-The PLL multiplies the input reference clock signal by one, two, three, four or eight.
-The frequency-multiplied clock drives six bank A outputs.
-Six bank B outputs can run at either the same frequency than bank A or at half of the bank A frequency.
-Therefore, bank B outputs additionally support the frequency multiplication of the input reference clock by 3+2 and 1+2.
-Bank A and bank B outputs are phase-aligned2.
-Due to the external PLL feedback, the clock signals of both output banks are also phase-aligned2 to the selected input reference clock, providing virtually zero-delay capability.
+The PLL multiplies the input reference clock signal by 4, 8, 16 or 32.
+The frequency-multiplied clock drives six bank A outputs and six bank B outputs.
+Bank A and bank B outputs are phase-aligned.
+Due to the external PLL feedback, the clock signals of both output banks are also phase-aligned to the selected input reference clock, providing virtually zero-delay capability.
 The integrated IDCS continuously monitors both clock inputs and indicates a clock failure individually for each clock input.
-When a false clock signal is detected, the MPC9893 switches to the redundant clock input, forcing the PLL to slowly slew to alignment and not produce any phase bumps at the outputs.
-Both clock inputs are interchangeable, also supporting the switch to a failed clock that was restored.
-The MPC9893 also provides a manual mode that allows for user-controlled clock switches.
+When a false clock signal is detected, the MPC9895 switches to the redundant clock input, forcing the PLL to slowly slew to alignment and not produce any phase bumps at the outputs.
+Both clock inputs are interchangeable.
+The automatic switch operation to a restored (fixed) clock signal is also supported.
+The MPC9895 also provides a manual mode that allows for user-controlled clock switches.

-The PLL bypass of the MPC9893 disables the IDCS and PLL-related specifications do not apply.
-In PLL bypass mode, the MPC9893 is fully static in order to distribute low-frequency clocks for system test and diagnosis.
-Outputs of the MPC9893 can be disabled (high-impedance tristate) to isolate the device from the system.
-Applying output disable also resets the MPC9893.
+The PLL bypass of the MPC9895 disables the IDCS and PLL-related PLL specifications do not apply.
+In PLL bypass mode, the MPC9895 is fully static in order to distribute low-frequency clocks for system test and diagnosis.
+Outputs of the MPC9895 can be disabled (high-impedance state) to isolate the device from the system.
+Applying output disable also resets the MPC9895.
 On power-up this reset function needs to be applied for correct operation of the circuitry.
 Please see the application section for power-on sequence recommendations.

-The device is packaged in a 7x7 mm2 48-lead LQFP package.
+The device is packaged in 100-ball MAPBGA package.